THE UNFATHOMABLE MYSTERY OF THE TRINITY

 Spirit of God is in your heart, and He confirms the witness of the Word by the

-us, covered our sins in His own sacrifice and love, and the Holy Spirit takes
+15:3], covered our sins in His own sacrifice and love [Romans 3:25], and the Holy Spirit takes the

-We'd never believe.
-We'd never pray.
-But the moving Spirit of God
+believe.
+We’d never pray.
+But the moving Spirit of God leads us to

 Now may I sum up one